voschezang/coding-handbook/labour.md

 4. Pull, don’t over produce
 5. Strive for perfection, high quality.
 This is mostly for *complicated* rather than *complex* domains

+**`Δ` Think big, work small.
+Long term patient, short term impatient**

+- Think big, work small.
+Align on a high level and release in small increments.

+- Be long term patient but short term impatient.
+Long term: be able to see things through.
+Short term: focus on continuous but direct improvements.
+- Separate goals and dreams.
+Be impatient in reaching goals, but patient when working towards a dream.
+- Micro pessimist, macro optimist
+- Separate goals and dreams.
+Be impatient in reaching goals, but patient when working towards a dream.